mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 The station attendant's voice spread through the air as thi called for us through a flathorn, "Train to Shaki approaching.
 All passengers prepare to marshal."

 I quickly picked up my bag and jumped the wall to the marshalling side.
-The attendant was tall for a maman with a recent flow tattoo that was differentiating into hundreds of threads of infrared across hae neck.
+The attendant was tall for a maman, but hae voice seemed to go with hae body.
+I caught a glimpse of a new flow tattoo across hae neck when thi turned around: one strand of dark black differentiating into hundreds of intricate threads of infrared across hae neck.
 I admired it from afar as I shifted into the line for the 9th car.
 I remembered when I'd gotten a flow tattoo when I was younger.
 Working in the constant light of Ara made the ink turn black, so it looked as if I had some weird genetic defect.
 My mother laughed when I told her, and recounted how thi had had the same results when thi was my age.

 The train came rumbling in, its engines and brakes humming with electrical blood.
 Thi called again, "Train to Shaki.
 Stops in Rudjan, Yansha, Shaki Harbor, Shaki Central."
 The crowd fell into a tighter line against the wall, itching to find a decent place to sit.